 - Let them use ketchup: I preferred topping my burger with balsamic glaze, but ketchup still really does complement this particular burger patty.
 If it means your kids will eat it, go for it.

-- 1/4 cup sun-dried tomatoes packed in olive oil, finely diced
+- ¼ cup sun-dried tomatoes packed in olive oil minced

 - 1 pound ground turkey

 - 1 bunch of arugula

 - Preheat the oven to 400°F. Thinly slice the onions and toss them on a cookie sheet with the balsamic vinegar and olive oil.
 Roast them for 20 minutes or until crispy and browned.

 - Finely chop the sun-dried tomatoes and add them to a large mixing bowl.
 Finely chop the shallot and chives and add them to the bowl.
 Add the parmesan, red pepper flakes, and ground turkey to the bowl.
 Use a fork to lightly fluff the ground turkey into the ingredients.
 Keep fluffing and stirring gently till everything is evenly incorporated.

 - Gently pat the turkey into a large round disc.
 Use a large spoon to divide the meat into 4 equal portions.
 Scoop ¼ of the meat at a time and form a thin burger patty.
 The meat will shrink as it cooks, so make the patties ½-inch larger than the bun you intend to place them on.